 Recovering at NIH

 My surgery lasted eight hours.
 I spent the first 24 hours following surgery in the ICU to make sure there was no spinal cord fluid build up.
 My two ICU nurses, Amy and Gail, were so special and mean the world to me.
 I still speak to them and visit them.
 They helped feed me and helped me go to the bathroom.
 They comforted me and kept me company when my loved ones were gone.
 They gave me strength.

 Two days after surgery, I was able to sit up and walk.
 They asked me to walk across the room, but I was determined and walked all the way down the hall with a cane and the support of a nurse.
 On day three post-surgery, I was able to take a much needed shower and could squat down and pick up a bottle of shampoo.
 That day, the pathology report came back.
 My tumor was a non-cancerious schwannoma, and I was 100 percent cured.
 I started bawling with my nurse, Nikki.
 This was wonderful news to hear.

 On day four post-surgery, I was able to go home.
 I felt so broken when I got there and Dr. Heiss and his team put me back together again.
 They gave me a second shot of life.

 Recovering at Home

 I pushed myself to get up because I didn’t want to let life go by anymore.
 I now appreciate life and people for what they are.
 Before my diagnosis, I put things off.
 Now, I indulge in the good things life has to offer.
 Every day is a gift.
 Do it!
 You deserve it.
-We should all take care of ourselves better and our mental health.
+We should all take care of ourselves and our mental health better.